-Start by washing it once a week, and if that works, try extending that week by several days to see how your hair feels.
-If it feels itchy, dirty, oily, flaky, or it feels like no product is able to moisturize it, it’s probably time for a wash.
-With a little experimentation, you should be able to find out the interval of time that your hair likes best.
+Start by washing it once a week, and if that works, try extending your time between washes by a few days to see how your hair feels.
+If your scalp becomes itchy, dirty, oily, flaky, or if it feels like your moisturizing products aren't working as well, it’s probably time for a wash.
+But if your hair feels dry and stripped, you might be using shampoo too often.
+With a little experimentation, you should be able to find out the interval of time that your hair prefers.
 Once you do, stick to it!

 If you’re known to pile on styling products and experience significant product buildup, you may want to use a clarifying shampoo between styles to achieve a clean scalp and wash away any flakes or excess product.

 3. Use a natural shampoo.

 One of the best shampoos out there is NaturAll’s Hydrating Avocado and Kiwi Shampoo.
 We wanted a sulfate-free, all natural shampoo and couldn't find one, so we made our own!
 We formulated this product carefully using only non-toxic and natural ingredients to create a sulfate-free shampoo that thoroughly cleanses, while maintaining the natural balance of moisture for your hair and scalp, all powered by nutrient-rich avocado.

 4. Try a Co-Wash or Apple Cider Vinegar.